PhutiThantsha/prepaid-customer-behaviour-analysis/README.md

 # prepaid-customer-behaviour-analysis
 Analysis of prepaid customer behaviour and revenue contribution using SQL and analytics techniques.

+# Prepaid Customer Behaviour & Segmentation Analysis

-## Problem
+## Context
-Telecom prepaid environments require a clear understanding of customer behaviour to identify consistent revenue drivers and irregular usage patterns.
+Prepaid telecom environments are highly dynamic, with customer behaviour varying significantly across usage patterns, purchase frequency, and revenue contribution.
+Understanding these behaviours is critical for customer value management (CVM) and prepaid product performance.

-## Data
+## Objective
-This project focuses on analysis logic and methodology.
-No real customer data is included.

-All examples and structures are either synthetic or representative of typical telecom datasets, used solely to demonstrate analytical approach.
+To analyse prepaid customer behaviour and segment customers based on consistency and usage patterns, in order to understand revenue contribution and inform data-driven decision-making.

-## Approach
+## Analytical Approach
-- Aggregated monthly customer KPIs using SQL
+The analysis focused on:
+- Defining meaningful customer-level KPIs (activity, frequency, spend)
+- Aggregating behaviour over time to avoid single-month bias
-- Segmented customers into regular and irregular cohorts
+- Segmenting customers into regular and irregular usage cohorts
-- Analysed spend, purchase frequency, and usage behaviour
-- Validated trends using descriptive statistics
+- Comparing revenue contribution and behavioural trends across segments

+No real customer data was used or shared in this project.
+The focus is on analytical logic and business reasoning.

 ## Key Insights
-- A relatively small cohort of regular customers contributed a disproportionate share of revenue
+- A relatively small cohort of regular customers contributed a disproportionate share of prepaid revenue
-- Irregular users exhibited volatile spend patterns and higher churn risk
+- Irregular customers showed volatile behaviour and higher risk of churn
-- Behaviour-based segmentation provided clearer insights than single-month metrics
+- Behavioural consistency provided stronger insights than point-in-time metrics

 ## Business Implications
-- Enables targeted retention strategies for high-value customers
+- Supports targeted retention strategies for high-value customers
-- Highlights upsell and reactivation opportunities for irregular users
+- Highlights opportunities for reactivation and upsell within irregular segments
-- Supports data-driven prepaid product and CVM decisions
+- Informs prepaid product optimisation and CVM strategy

 ## Limitations
-- Analysis based on aggregated historical data
+- Analysis based on aggregated historical behaviour
-- No real-time behavioural signals included
+- No real-time behavioural signals
-- Future work could incorporate lifecycle and predictive modelling
+- Results intended to demonstrate analytical thinking, not operational outputs